MrMeCoding/TETR-VERGE/README.md

 	- Cloud saved TETR.IO configuration
 ### [Download VERGE!](https://github.com/MrMeCoding/TETR-VERGE/releases/latest)

+## Installation

+### Windows
+1. Download either VERGE for Desktop or VERGE for Desktop with TETR.IO PLUS.
+2. Locate where TETR.IO Desktop's files are, for most users this is `C:\\Users\\<YOUR USERNAME>\\AppData\\Local\\Programs\\tetrio-desktop\\resources`.
+2. Replace `app.asar` with the file you downloaded.
+3. Enjoy!

+### MacOS
+1. Download either VERGE for Desktop or VERGE for Desktop with TETR.IO PLUS.
+2. Open Finder, go to Applications and find TETR.IO Desktop
+3. Right click TETR.IO Desktop and select "Show Package Contents".
+4. Navigate into the Contents folder and then into the Resources folder.
+5. Replace `app.asar` with the file you downloaded.
+6. Enjoy!

+### Browser
+> [!IMPORTANT]
+> VERGE currently only supports Chromium-based browsers.

+1. Open VERGE for Browser and download `preload.js` and `manifest.json`.
+2. Create a folder, the name doesn't matter.
+3. Move `preload.js` and `manifest.json` into that folder.
+4. Open your browser's extension page, for Chrome it's `chrome://extensions`.
+Enable developer mode if it is not already enabled.
+5. Click Load unpacked.
+6. Select the folder you created.
+7. Enjoy!

 ## FAQ
 > [!CAUTION]
 > **Do not report VERGE bugs in the TETR.IO discord or Github!**